Whether you’re looking to buy a new property or applying for a remortgage, it’s important you understand the loan-to-value (LTV) ratio.

 There isn’t really a simple answer to this, as it’s the lender who will decide whether your loan-to-value ratio puts you in their good books.
 Just remember that the lower your LTV ratio is, the lower your perceived risk and so, the lower your monthly repayments.

-But a high LTV isn’t the end of the world.
+Having a high LTV ratio isn’t the end of the world.
 In fact, for some people, it means you can get on to the housing ladder with a smaller deposit.
 Your credit score may affect whether you can apply for a high LTV mortgage.
+Often, a lower credit score is seen as a riskier option by lenders and you won’t be offered competitive rates.
+It’s worthwhile to look for ways to improve your credit score before applying for a mortgage or remortgage if possible.

 How to work out your LTV when remortgaging

-When it comes to remortgaging, it’s better to have a low LTV, as it gives you access to a wider range of mortgage options with lower interest rates.
+When it comes to remortgaging, it’s better to have a low LTV ratio, as it gives you access to a wider range of mortgage options with lower interest rates.

 If you are on an interest-only mortgage, your LTV will simply remain the same, as you are only paying interest and not affecting the balance.
 But, with a repayment mortgage your balance should reduce with each payment, and so will your LTV.

-You can follow these same steps to calculate your loan-to-value ratio:
+You can follow these same steps as a remortgage LTV calculator:

 - Divide your mortgage amount by the value of your home.